survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Understanding `--env`

-Even though `--env` allows us to pass strings to configuration, it can do a bit more.
+Even though `--env` allows us to pass strings to the configuration, it can do a bit more.
 Consider the following example:

 **package.json**